 Take It Easy on the Cheese

 This might seem a bit unorthodox, as for many, “extra cheese” is a criterion for great pizza!
 Although cheese is a very rich source of important nutrients like protein and calcium, it’s also relatively high in calories and saturated fat.
 As such, adding large quantities to pizza can greatly reduce its nutritional value.
-To avoid this, simply add light sprinkles of reduced fat cheese made from two-percent, skim or nonfat milk.
+To avoid this, simply add light sprinkles of reduced fat cheese made from 2%, skim or nonfat milk.
 You can also choose a non-dairy alternative that’s naturally lower in calories and saturated fat.

 Limit the Processed Meat

-Processed meat varieties like pepperoni and sausage are excessively high in saturated fat and closely linked to the development of heart disease, stroke and various forms of cancer.
+Consumption of processed meat varieties like pepperoni and sausage are closely linked to the development of heart disease, stroke and various forms of cancer.
 They are also very high in sodium, which is known to elevate blood pressure and increase the risk of kidney-related disorders.
 To maintain the nutritional value of your pizza, limit the processed meat or maybe even opt for healthier alternatives like lean ground turkey, chicken breast, and anchovies.
 You can also go full-veggie to reduce the calories and fat content.

 While pizza isn’t a top choice for healthy foods, it can be easily incorporated into a balanced diet.
 Following these simple tips is a sure way to get the most nutritional value out of this fun and delicious food.
-Now, let me emphasize here that no matter how it’s built, you should always consume pizza in moderation.
+Now, let me emphasize that no matter how it’s built, you should always consume pizza in moderation.
 Even when the healthiest ingredients are used, one slice of pizza can house an average of 200-300 calories.